Woutitit/woutitit.github.io/practice-session-ideas.md

 - Research, audition samples and presets

 ## Analysis
+> See analysis checklist to help with this.

 - Analyze a cliché or passage I like and save it as one (or more) MIDI pattern(s).
+- Analyze and/or remake a song
 - Transcribe a passage or song in MuseScore

 ## Synth